 This is a pretty simple solution: ask the current homeowners if you can look at their utility bills.
 Most will be more than glad to show you what they’re paying if they have an energy-efficient home.

 Keep in mind that no two homeowners are alike, so this isn’t an exact science: you might, in your daily living, use more or less energy than them.
 Larger families tend to use more energy, so update your calculations accordingly.
+You can easily estimate your monthly utility bills by using an electricity cost calculator.
+It can help you better scale your consumption to fit your budget or let you know if there are problems.

 Conduct an energy audit